 Question: I have a delegation that wants to visit the District of Columbia government to learn best practices in a particular area.
 How can I arrange meetings for the delegation?

 Answer: All requests for meetings from international entities must be sent to the Office of the

 Secretary, Office of International Affairs.
 Please send an email request to [email protected] specifying the request, date and time of the meeting, name of the requestor, country of origin of the delegation and number of people in the delegation, a list of delegates and their positions along with contact information for a response.
 The Office of International Affairs will determine the feasibility of the request and makes arrangements, as appropriate.

 Question: What is the process for becoming a Sister City?

-Answer: If possible, the requestor should ask for a meeting with the Office of Protocol and International Affairs.
-In order to be placed on a list for serious consideration, the request should be made by an official of the capital city interested in such an arrangement.
+Answer: The requestor, or that person’s designee, should ask for a meeting with the Office of International Affairs.
+In order to be placed on a list for serious consideration, the request should be made by an official of the capital city interested in such an serious arrangement.
 The meeting or email correspondence will determine the course of next steps.

 Question: What is the protocol for District and US flags?

 Answer: There are many protocol procedures to follow regarding the flying and placement of flags.
 Several guidelines are important to follow include rules that state nothing flies to the right of the flag of the United States, country flags are to the right of state flags that are to the right of city flags.
 The American flag always stands stage right of a speaker.
 There are also certain days of the year to fly flags at half-staff.
 The Mayor of the District of Columbia cannot order the United States to be flown at half -staff unless a resident of the District of Columbia has fallen in battle.

 For more information, see the DC Flag Protocol Manual [PDF].